mack73/azure-alerts-to-teams/README.md

 ### 4. Edit the Logic App using the designer to specify the Teams Channel
+The logic app 'post a message to Teams' step needs to be configured with the Teams channel where you want the message posted
 1. Login to the Azure portal and locate the logic app
 2. Click on 'Logic app designer' on the left panel
 3. Click on 'Post a message' to expand the step